CityOfLosAngeles/angeleno-account-my-account/README.md

 If you're using a cloud function without authorization, you will not need the Service Account variables, but the code will have to be modified.

 The cloud functions being used can be found in the `functions` directory.
 To run them locally, you can find instructions [here](https://firebase.google.com/docs/functions/local-emulator).
 Once you have the functions running locally, you'll have to update the code in the locations (e.g. [here](/lib/controllers/api_implementation.dart#L88)) where the request is sent so that it points to your emulator.
+You will need to run the "Needed for firebase functions" steps below to get this up and running

 #### Commands
-Needed for running project:
+##### Needed for running project:
 - flutter run -d chrome --web-port=#### --dart-define-from-file=.env
 - firebase emulators:start --only functions

+##### Needed for firebase functions
+After downloading the project, you can run the following
+- run npm i (From  `functions/maps`)
+- run npm i (From  `functions/auth0`)

-Needed for syntax:
+##### Needed for syntax:
 - dart analyze

-Needed for running Unit Tests:
+##### Needed for running Unit Tests:
-- flutter test
+- flutter test test/<filename.dart>